 The chair group representative of a certain chair group represents the students who are performing a thesis at that chair group.
 A few times a year, the chair group representative gives an update on the developments within the chair group during the weekly assembly of study association “De Veetelers”.
 Complaints with regard to the chair group can be layed down at the chair group representative.

 The chair groups of the Department Animal Sciences are:

-Animal Breeding and Genetics (ABG)
+Animal Breeding and Genomics (ABG)

 Animal breeding has developed into an integrated, worldwide industry.
 Recent years more emphasis is been put on animal biodiversity.
 This had an enormous impact on livestock, especially in relation to sustainability.
 This specialisation focuses on the genetic improvement of livestock by integrating quantitative, biological and molecular approaches.
 Between these approaches, a strong interaction exist, for instance the results of DNA techniques can be useful in breeding as well.

 Contact person: dhr.
 Crooijmans

 Contact person education: dr.ir.
 Liesbeth van der Waaij

 Adaptation Physiology (ADP)

 This specialisation focuses on the environment (for instance housing), behaviour, health and reproduction of animals.
 You learn which requirements an animal needs for housing or caring and what the consequences are for welfare, growth, reproduction or health if these requirements are not met.
 This programme utilises a multidisciplinary, animal-level approach, focusing on the effects of the animal’s environment on health issues such as immunology, behaviour, energy metabolism and reproductive processes.
 Students have the ability to follow a major in of the five fields:

 1. Adaptation physiology